 I used tofu as an egg substitute in my pumpkin pie and it created a texture that was supremely silky.
 Trust me, once you try this vegan pumpkin pie, you’ll never want to go back to the unhealthy one you were used to.

 I’m just going to get on with the recipe now.
-For a great variation on a pumpkin dessert, be sure to check out my Pumpkin Cheesecake.
+For a great variation on a pumpkin dessert, be sure to check out my Vegan Pumpkin Cheesecake Cupcakes.

 Looking for more vegan pie recipes?